Helen T. Waters 4-H Scholarship

 Deadline: March 31

 The late Helen Tucker Waters (1911-2008) left a lasting legacy to West Virginia 4-H through the establishment of an endowment to fund an undergraduate academic scholarship to West Virginia University.
-The Helen T. Waters 4-H Scholarship will be awarded annually to a West Virginia 4-H club member who is enrolled as a full-time student at WVU, has demonstrated financial need and exhibits high academic promise.

 She was a member of the West Virginia Agriculture and Forestry Hall of Fame and a recipient of both state and national “Friend of 4-H” awards.
 At WVU she was a past president of the WVU Emeritus club and a member of the prestigious Order of Vandalia, which recognizes service to the state and to WVU.